-The following year, Meeks began college at the University of Minnesota studying Management Information Systems (MIS), but he still found himself thinking about theater.
-His solution was combining the two by pursuing MIS with a minor in theater, creating a strong foundation for a career in stage management.
-"I have a knack at computers, but the theater bug bit me and has not let go," said Meeks.
+The following year, Meeks began college at the University of Minnesota studying Management Information Systems (MIS), but he still found himself thinking about theatre.
+His solution was combining the two by pursuing MIS with a minor in theatre, creating a strong foundation for a career in stage management.
+"I have a knack at computers, but the theatre bug bit me and has not let go," said Meeks.

 Meeks also gained experience at a London Theater Pub and then three productions with the BFA program including the most recent, The American Clock, staged at the Guthrie Theater.
 This elaborate vaudeville musical involved numerous aspects for him to track: 50 characters played by 21 actors, cueing light and sound effects, shifting stage scenery, and safely landing a character suspended in mid air to the stage floor.
 Meeks was responsible for documenting and coordinating the multiple facets of this production to ensure any costume’s button needing re-sewing or any sound effect just a second off could be fixed before opening night and giving acting notes to the cast right through the final performance.